-Street Fight: The Politics of Mobility in San Francisco
+Street Fight: The Struggle over Urban Mobility in San Francisco

 Faced with intolerable congestion and noxious pollution, cities around the world are rethinking their reliance on automobiles.
 In the United States a loosely organized livability movement seeks to reduce car use by reconfiguring urban space into denser, transit-oriented, walkable forms, a development pattern also associated with smart growth and new urbanism.
 Through a detailed case study of San Francisco, Jason Henderson examines how this is not just a struggle over what type of transportation is best for the city, but a series of ideologically charged political fights over issues of street space, public policy, and social justice.